2025 NFL Draft: How high will Ashton Jeanty, others go after the 'year of the running back'

 5

-So how high might he go and where are the best fits for Jeanty in the 2025 draft?
+So, how high might Jeanty go and where are the best fits for him in the 2025 draft?

-There's two teams that are in need of a running back, have a quarterback, and pick in the top half of the first round.
-The first team that jumps out is the Las Vegas Raiders with the sixth pick.
+There are two teams in need of a running back, have a quarterback and pick in the top half of the first round.
+The first is the Las Vegas Raiders with the sixth pick.
 The Raiders are no longer in the quarterback market as they traded a third-rounder to Seattle to reunite Geno Smith with Pete Carroll after one year apart.
-They are now tasked with surrounding Smith with weapons and that could start in the backfield after the Raiders ranked dead last in both rush yards per game (79.8) and yards per rush (3.6) in 2024.
+They are now tasked with surrounding Smith with weapons, and that could start in the backfield after the Raiders ranked dead last in both rush yards per game (79.8) and yards per rush (3.6) in 2024.

 A couple weeks before acquiring his quarterback, Carroll pointed out the need to improve the Raiders' run game in order to help the quarterback position when he said, "As Coach [Bill] Walsh said a long time ago, it's the hardest position in professional sports to play.
 We need to do everything we can to facilitate and make it as easy as possible for that guy.
 So that's why the running game is so fundamental to it."